 The academy faculty is made up of world-class practitioners in the fields of sports and entertainment.
 Among the faculty are Grammy winners, television and movie studio executives, and the owner of a minor league professional sports franchise.

-Academy students have the opportunity to experience practical lawyer training through simulation-based exercises focusing on doctrine, drafting, and negotiation for professional athletes and entertainers, venues and franchises.
+Academy students have the opportunity to experience practical lawyer training through simulation-based exercises that focus on doctrine, drafting and negotiation for professional athletes and entertainers, venues and franchises.

 Accomplished Guest Speakers

 Students are exposed to industry expertise through a series of guest speakers.
-Guest speakers at the 2013 academy included former Ohio State University football coach Jim Tressel, U.S. District Judge Dan A. Polster and Jason Hillman, general counsel of the Cleveland Cavaliers.
+Guest speakers at the 2014 academy included Cleveland Indians Prospect Clint Frazier, Cleveland State University basketball coach Gary Walters, U.S. District Judge Dan A. Polster and Cleveland Cavaliers General Counsel Jason Hillman, Player Agent Andy Simms and IMG General Counsel John Raleigh

 Students may elect to participate in highly selective externships reserved for academy graduates.
 GLSELA grads have externed with organizations including the Cleveland Browns, Cleveland Cavaliers, SPIRE Institute, Vuguru Studios and Greater Cleveland Film Commission.